Time after time, I come across salespeople dealing with the single most common challenge in sales: setting great appointments.

 There’s a lot of hate on voicemail these days.
 If your goal is for someone to return your voicemail, then maybe it isn’t going to work.
 But that’s not necessarily the goal of leaving a voicemail.

 In sales, the goal of leaving a voicemail is simply to get the prospect to realize that there’s a real human being on the other end of the line; that there’s a real human being who’s been sending them those emails.
 Think of voicemail as another touch-point in your overall prospecting campaign.
-Voicemail helps you slowly but surely build that relationship with the prospect.
+Voicemail helps you slowly but surely build that relationship with your potential clients.

 Don’t be afraid to leave some voicemails as part of your campaign.
 This doesn’t mean you should leave a voicemail every single time you call prospects…because that can almost seem a little creepy.
 But one, two, maybe three voicemails over the course of a campaign with 20 or so touch-points, that’s a really powerful phone sales technique.